 Guidance on maintaining records of staff, customers and visitors to support NHS Test and Trace is available on the government website.

-NHS QR Codes and App (new rules from 24 September)
+NHS QR Codes and App

 - If you are currently using your own QR code to collect contact details you must change to the official NHS code.